Stocks rise after two weeks of losses; Bitcoin up 13%

-Technology stocks were among the bigger gainers in early trading, particularly semiconductor companies.
+Technology stocks were among the bigger gainers, particularly semiconductor companies.
 Nvidia and Micron both rose more than 2%.
+Communications stocks, like Facebook, and a variety of companies that rely on direct consumer spending also made solid gains.
+Sectors that are viewed as safer investments, like utilities, lagged the broader market.

+Investors continue to watch for potential signs of inflation as the economic recovery continues in the waning days of the U.S. coronavirus pandemic.

 Earnings season at this point is near its end.
 Investors will get results from Dell and Salesforce.com this week, among a few others.